ramenengine/afkit/ans.md

 # ANS Modules

-These are modules that have no dependencies.
+These are modules located in `ans/`  that have no dependencies.
 They are all loaded as part of the kit, which depends on them.

-## Files
+## files.f

 ```
 : file!  ( addr count filename c -- )  \ file store